aiven/aiven-docs/docs/products/caching/howto/upgrade-aiven-for-caching-to-valkey.md

   automatically updated to work with Aiven for Valkey.
 No manual changes are needed.

 :::note
-Once you upgrade to Aiven for Valkey, you cannot revert to Aiven for Caching.
+After you upgrade to Aiven for Valkey, you cannot revert to Aiven for Caching.
 :::

 ## Upgrade procedure